 Experiential Services reaches out to rotation partners annually between Aug-Oct to collect site placement availability for the coming rotation year.
 This is a lengthy process and we appreciate your patience.
 Student schedules are then released to sites no later than the end of March for the upcoming rotation year which starts in May.

-To share our appreciation WSU CPPS extends adjunct faculty appointments (per WSU guidelines) to those with sustained engagement with the experiential IPPE/APPE rotation program.
-Adjunct faculty appointments are not required or automatically processed when an individual becomes a preceptor, this must be requested.
+To share our appreciation WSU CPPS extends affiliate (adjunct) faculty appointments (per WSU guidelines) to those with sustained engagement with the experiential IPPE/APPE rotation program.
+Affiliate faculty appointments are not required or automatically processed when an individual becomes a preceptor, this must be requested.
 Individuals engaged in precepting can request an appointment at any time.
-An adjunct appointment extends other privileges to preceptors, including WSU library access.
+An affiliate appointment extends other privileges to preceptors, including WSU library access.
 These are 3-year terms always set to begin July 1 and expire June 30.

-The first step for those engaged with our IPPE/APPE program is to request an adjunct appointment using the link above, this can be used both for new and renewal appointment requests.
-When completing an adjunct appointment request form, you will submit information about your engagement with WSU CPPS, contact information and a current CV.
+The first step for those engaged with our IPPE/APPE program is to request an affiliate appointment using the link above, this can be used both for new and renewal appointment requests.
+When completing an affiliate appointment request form, you will submit information about your engagement with WSU CPPS, contact information and a current CV.
 New appointments will be contacted for additional information.

 Once the appointment is completed, the process to generate WSU credentials for the appointee begins.
 WSU credentials include a WSU Network ID (NID) and WSU ID number, which is required to be able to access privilege such as the WSU libraries.
 At minimum this will take 1 week but can take longer.